 There are many advantages derived from the use of knives.
 However, more care is needed.

--The dishwasher is not recommended unless at a low temperature and provided that the knives are stored horizontally and away from any other product which, moving, could damage them
+- The dishwasher is not recommended unless at a low temperature and provided that the knives are stored horizontally and away from any other product that, moving, could damage them

 Furthermore, and this is not a disadvantage, they tend to yellow over time. this is normal for ceramics. but just wipe the blade with a cloth soaked in water and bleach.
 Also, remember that knife blocks are highly not recommended because it is always better to store them in a drawer protected by the blade cover supplied.

-So, guys, if you need more inquires, don’t feel shy to know us via email or comment below on this post.
+So, guys, if you need more inquiries, don’t feel shy to know us via email or comment below on this post.
 Thanks for the reading.